(Last Updated On: March 24, 2020)

 Similar to a Prime lens, a Wide Angle lens has a fixed focal length.
 These lenses have a short focal length (usually around 35mm) and a wide field of view.
 Ultra-wide angle lens are about 24mm or wider.
 Wide-angle lenses allow your camera to capture more of the scene than a normal lens can and are ideal for landscape, real estate, and interior photography

-A macro lens is for extremely close focusing distances and are capable of taking highly detailed images of tiny microscopic sized subjects like flowers, insects, products, jewelry, coins, and wildlife.
+A macro lens is for extremely close focusing distances and are capable of taking highly detailed images of tiny microscopic sized subjects like flowers, insects, products, jewellery, coins, and wildlife.
 Macro lenses allow you to focus extremely close to your subject so it appears large in the viewfinder and image.
 Another use for macro lenses is portraits (especially headshots and studio portraits).
 It is hard to beat the stunning sharpness of a macro lens.

 Camera Lens Apertures